-The expected lifetime of a gas sensor is 10 years upon initial power up dependant on your target gas and environmental factors.
-The device will display a message to indicate this time and should immediately be replaced.
+⚠ The expected lifetime of a gas sensor is 5 years upon initial power up dependant on your target gas and environmental factors.
+The device will indicate this time and should immediately be replaced.

 riangle It is recommended that this device be commissioned upon installation and serviced annually by a competent person.